IronMatt97/cg-cut_MK/README.md

 # Multidimensional knapsack problem using Gomory Cuts' algorithm
 ### A simple CPLEX python code for solving the Multidimensional knapsack problem
-the problem is described below: http://people.brunel.ac.uk/~mastjjb/jeb/orlib/mknapinfo.html
+The problem is described below: http://people.brunel.ac.uk/~mastjjb/jeb/orlib/mknapinfo.html
 _____________________________________________________
 ## Gomory Cuts algorithm
 #todo
 ## Tests
-the tests are at:
+The tests :
 http://people.brunel.ac.uk/~mastjjb/jeb/orlib/files/
-and they are the files below:
-mknap1.txt, mknap2.txt, mknapcb1.txt ate mknapcb9.txt

-*this code only supports the files mknap1.txt
+*this code only supports the files mknap1.txt format

 ## Pre-requisites & Installing
 - make sure you have IBM ILOG installed in your machine and the python interface for CPLEX.